yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 ## Generate a Shareable Link
 You can invite collaborators to your session by sharing a link.
 Click on the **Share** button in your interface in the upper right corner, then click on the **Copy Link** button.

-> <tip-title>A note about local installations</tip-title>
-> If you are using a local installation, your JupyterLab instance is not open to the Internet by default and collaborators will not be able to join your session.
-> In this case, we recommend [using VSCode's LiveShare functionality to share a local server](https://learn.microsoft.com/en-us/visualstudio/liveshare/use/share-server-visual-studio-code#share-a-server) with a collaborator.
-> You can also open a new browser window and paste the share link to simulate a different user for this tutorial.
-{: .tip}

 ![Share](../../images/jupytergis_collaboration/share.png)

 ## Confirm Collaborator Access